- Getting there and getting around

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.

-Originally declared in 1939, Noosa National Park covers approximately 3,000 ha and includes areas surrounding Lake Weyba, Emu Mountain, Peregian and Coolum.
+Originally declared in 1939, Noosa National Park covers approximately 3,000ha and includes areas surrounding Lake Weyba, Emu Mountain, Peregian Beach and Coolum Beach.
 As the coast becomes more developed, this park is becoming increasingly important for nature conservation and protects a significant number of threatened species.

 A management plan for Noosa National Park guides the management of the area.